Five good reasons to break the journey between Phnom Penh and Siem Reap when travelling in Cambodia

 Sisophon (Banteay Chhmar and Banteay Top temples)

 If you are travelling between Battambang and Siem Reap you will pass through the dusty town of Sisophon.
-If you are into your temples, it is worth travelling 50km or so further north and checking out the temples at Banteay Chhmar and Banteay Top.
+If you are into your temples, it is worth travelling 50km or so further north and visiting the temples at Banteay Chhmar and Banteay Top.
 Both have their own charm but Banteay Chhmar, with its overgrown location, is definitely the more interesting of the two.
-Sisophon has some reasonable hotels but it is also possible to sleep in homestay accommodation right next to the temples at Banteay Chhmar.
-We did this and very much enjoyed the experience.

 Banteay Chhmar Temple